 After final evaluation, the procurement officer may negotiate with the offeror of the highest-ranked proposal.
 Negotiations, if held, shall be within the scope of the request for proposals and limited to those items which would not have an effect on the ranking of proposals.
 If the highest-ranked offeror fails to provide necessary information for negotiations in a timely manner, or fails to negotiate in good faith, the state may terminate negotiations and negotiate with the offeror of the next highest-ranked proposal.
-If contract negotiations are commenced, they may be held in the conference room on the third floor of the 3.5 mile DOT Building in Juneau, Alaska.
+If contract negotiations are commenced, they may be held telephonically.
+If the contract negotiations are held telephonically, the offeror will be responsible for all equipment necessary to participate.